 Now I do NOTHING in the morning until I’ve given Scott my full attention.
 Seriously.
 After our alarm goes off I spend some intentional time asking him about his dreams and the day and thoughts and cuddling him and Gibson and giving him all my attention before we start the crazy of the day.
 It’s been one of the easiest and best changes for us.

 The cool thing about being in a relationship is the other person makes you better.
-And knowing each other's love languages and focusing on them has made me a better person.
-Of course, I love any moment I can get to cuddle with Scott, my second love language is physical touch.
-But now I look forward to that time we get together every morning as well.
+And knowing each other’s love languages and focusing on them has made me a better person.
+Of course, I love any moment I get to cuddle with Scott, after all my second love language is physical touch, but now I look forward to that time we get together every morning as well.

 It usually made him uncomfortable.
-Once, we were talking and he was down and I was telling him all the things I love about him and that he’s good at and I remember him telling me pretty frustrated, “Ok, I get it.
+One time, we were talking and he was feeling down and I was telling him all the things I love about him and that he’s good at and I remember him telling me pretty frustrated, “Ok, I get it.
 I don’t need you to say these things just to be nice.
 Please, just stop.”
-He wasn't being mean, I was just being a lot.
+He wasn’t being mean, I was just being a little much.

 I was hurt.
 I was confused too.
 I wasn’t just telling him these things.
-I believe them!
+I believed them!
 I actually think them!
-I was just telling him the truth.
-But see, my reaction when he was down, because of my love language was to show him how much I loved him with words.
+From my perspective, I was just telling him the truth.
+But see, my reaction when he was down, because of my love language, was to show him how much I loved him with words.
 But since that’s not his love language, it wasn’t having as much of an impact on him.
 They were just words.

 But oh my friend we have learned.
 We have come a long way and now he knows that my words mean so much more.
 He’s open to what I have to say and doesn’t just brush them off.
 He gets lifted up with my words because he knows it’s me loving him and I love to love him by telling him so.

-Scott also learned the right way to fill up my Words of Affirmation cup.
-He doesn't just throw around "I love you's" or "that's really cool" because I need to hear it, he is intentional.
+Scott also learned a better way to fill up my Words of Affirmation cup.
+He doesn’t just throw around “I love you’s” or “that’s really cool” because I need to hear it, he is intentional.
 He actually builds me up with his words.
-He is encouraging and positive and sincere because he knows my love language.
+He is encouraging and positive and sincere because he knows my Love Language.

-Oh love languages.
+Oh Love Languages.
 We talk about them in our house often because they are real and knowing them has made such a difference in our relationship.

-Get to know yours.
+I recommend getting to know yours.
 Whether you’re in a relationship or not, it’s important to understand how you love and how you feel loved.
 Then, get to know your partner’s love language.
 Heck, get to know your mom’s and dad’s and sister’s and kid’s and boss’s and teammate’s.
 It’ll make life easier.
 It’ll make you understand the words that they speak or the things that they do.

-It’s a free, super simple test.
+The Love Language test is free and super simple.
 Take it and share it with those around you!

-Keep speaking the language of love my friends.
-I actually think we can love deeper if we do.
+Keep speaking the language of love my friends, I think we can love deeper if we do.